liquid-ministry/workspace/README.md

 ## Welcome to my workspace.

-I am a junior data analyst- take a look at my projects.
+I am a junior data analyst - take a look at my projects.